cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `private_key`
-    Dictionary describing private key in PEM format used to generate this SSL certificate.
+    Dictionary describing the private key in PEM format that is used to generate this SSL certificate.
 Expected format is:
       type: text|file
-      data: Private key in PEM format if text, otherwise path to a file with private key
+      data: Private key in PEM format if text, otherwise path to a file with private key.

     *default:* {}
   * `name`
     Optional SSL certificate name.
-By default it will be SSL certificate id.
+By default it will be SSL certificate ID.

     *type:* string
     *default:*